 With a solid foundation and long history of profitable growth, Tripleplay has a global network of more than 300 accredited dealers and system integrators in 50 countries. allowing it to provide local customer support to its extensive worldwide customer base.

-Headquartered in the UK, Tripleplay has offices in Spain, Portugal, USA, Australia, Dubai, Singapore and Russia, and strategic teams in France, Germany, Poland, Turkey and South Africa.
+Headquartered in the UK, Tripleplay has offices in Spain, Portugal, USA, Australia, Dubai, and Singapore, and strategic teams in France, Germany, Poland, Turkey and South Africa.

 Tripleplay’s parent company is Uniguest, headquartered in Nashville, USA.